mroavi/onthefly/README.md

    $ onthefly /path/to/file
 ```

-Type the Pause/Break key to quit the program at any moment.
-Supports using the Backspace key to erase characters without going out of sync with respect to the input file.
+Type the `Pause/Break` key to quit the program at any moment.
+Use the `Backspace` key to erase characters without going out of sync with the input file.

 License
 -------